-Discover Cusco, the Sacred Valley, and the Classic Inca Trail to Machu Picchu in one smooth 7-day adventure.
-This complete package gives you time to explore the Inca capital, visit the best of the Sacred Valley, acclimatize naturally, and hike the legendary Inca Trail all the way to the Sun Gate.
+Discover Cusco, the Sacred Valley, and the Classic Inca Trail to Machu Picchu in one smooth and unforgettable 7-day journey.
+Explore the ancient Inca capital, travel through the best of the Sacred Valley, acclimatize naturally, and hike the legendary Classic Inca Trail all the way to the Sun Gate for your first breathtaking view of Machu Picchu.

-Enjoy a premium small-group experience with hotels, entrance tickets, transportation, fresh meals on the trail, quality camping gear, a personal porter, private portable toilets, and a scenic return on the panoramic Vistadome train.
-It is one of the best ways to experience Cusco, the Sacred Valley, the Classic Inca Trail, and Machu Picchu without stress.
+Enjoy a premium small-group experience with hotels, entrance tickets, transportation, fresh meals prepared by expert trekking chefs, quality camping gear, a personal porter, private portable toilets, and a scenic return on the panoramic Vistadome train.
+It is one of the best ways to experience Cusco, the Sacred Valley, the Classic Inca Trail, and Machu Picchu with comfort, safety, and purpose.

 Classic Inca Trail + Sacred Valley 7 Days